 Current Research

-This project investigates differences in social interaction in children with and without Autism Spectrum Disorder (ASD).
-Given that social and emotional processing is difficult to test in developing children, particularly in those who are non-verbal or who have language impairments, we developed a unique behavioral paradigm to determine what drives different social behaviors in young children.
+This project investigates the differences in social interaction in typically developing young children.
+Given that social and emotional processing is difficult to test in developing children, we developed a unique behavioral paradigm to determine what drives different social behaviors in young children.
 Children visit our SEND Lab and play in a custom-built, child-friendly castle, while social and emotional behaviors are observed and quantified.
 We are then able to discriminate whether different responses to social stimuli are driven by reward, aversion, or simply a lack of motivation.
 After playing in the castle, the children also watch a short video while we track their eye movements.
 With this information, we can look to see if their eye movements relate to the behaviors we observed in the castle.
 We hope this research will lead to better diagnostic and treatment options for children in the future, such as individualized intervention strategies that seek to improve social interactions in children.
 Participate now!

 October 23, 2021: Alexandra Carbayo presented her poster on the Devlopmental Trajectory of Dyadic Interactions at the 2021 CHM Scholarly Symposium.